enricllagostera/ponte/process/to-do.md

 ## Backlog

 - [ ] Fix sources encoded section in the export summary
+- [ ] Create more project settings options (username, prefix, supported extensions)
 - [ ] Show confirmation dialog on deleting codes with annotations
-- [ ] Show confirmation dialog on deleting encoders with annotations
-- [ ] Import hashtags from commit messages and devlogs
-- [ ] Improve blogroll view layout
-- [ ] Make encodings take up the whole line where the commit hash or keyword appears
-- [ ] Show metadata on sources
+- [ ] Open recent projects option on start
 - [ ] Load from local clone option on start
 - [ ] Start new project option on start
-- [ ] Open recent projects option on start
+- [ ] Show confirmation dialog on deleting encoders with annotations

 ## High priority